ExchangeBC/Our-Project-Docs/discussion/projects.md

 ###Projects as Opportunities

 **Future State:** The Project concept / element is intended to be where [Unmet Needs or Contract Opportunities](opportunities.md) would be defined, either as the project itself, or a new element hanging off of the project element.
 This idea needs further expansion and exploration.

-###Project Backlogs

-**Release 1:** A backlog is a list of activities, ideas, features, or enhancements being considered for a Project.
-It’s proposed that the GitHub Issues functionality be used to support backlogs for Projects located in GitHub.